yapily/jose-database-field-demo/README.md

 ```
 ### ./keys

-We generate a set of keys to help you consume this repository.
-They are stored under `./keys`.
-If you want to create a new set of keys,
-you can use the CLI: `./jose-cli/jose jwks-sets init -o ./keys`
+A set of keys have already been generated to help you quickly run through this example and are stored in the `./keys` directory.
+If you want to create a new set of keys, you can use the CLI: `./jose-cli/jose jwks-sets init -o ./keys`

 ## Demo